 It should go without saying that your bike’s brakes are fundamentally important to any ride or race.
 After all, without properly functioning brakes, your ride won't last very long at all.
 As with some of the other essential checks outlined above, brake maintenance should be something that your local bike shop or mechanic is checking every time you take your bike in for service.
 And because it’s so critical to both you’re bike’s safety and performance, it’s also something with which you should be familiar and comfortable inspecting and evaluating yourself, if not fully servicing.
 In the days before your triathlon race, go out for an easy ride and pay close attention to how your brakes are performing.
 If everything feels good and you’re able to stop safely and comfortably, as well as modulate your brakes appropriately while descending and cornering, then you should be good to go.
 If anything feels off or different from normal, inspect your brakes.
 First, make sure your wheels are properly oriented and secured in your bike’s dropouts or thru-axles and give them a spin by hand—make sure they’re rotating freely and smoothly.
 If you have rim brakes, check to make sure that your wheel’s brake track is not contacting the brake pads while it is spinning.
 If you have disc brakes, listen to make sure your rotor is not contacting the brake pads inside the calipers—if it is, chances are you’ll hear a ting ting sound.
 If you experience any sort of rubbing, adjust the brakes per the manufacturer's recommended process.
 Also, for whatever type of brakes you have, check the pads.
 Make sure they don’t show any signs of excessive wear per the brake pad manufacturer’s recommendations.
 If anything seems amiss, or your pads show too much wear, replace them immediately.
-If you’re brakes aren’t functioning properly during your triathlon event, then the only thing they’ll be bringing to a screeching halt will be your race effort.
+If your brakes aren’t functioning properly during your triathlon event, then the only thing they’ll be bringing to a screeching halt will be your race effort.